CoCoNut-UvA/coconut/docs/source/calculator.rst

     };

-and add that enum, as an attribute, to the binop the node.
-This is done by changing the binop definition to the following:
+Then add the enum as an attribute to the binop node.
+This is done by changing the binop definition as follows.

 .. code-block:: text